precice/systemtests/docs/development.md

 # Useful patterns and commands
 ##  During development of standalone Dockerfiles

-If something fails during the build you can determine the command where it failed and comment out the remaining of the Dockefile.
-Then rebuild and tag for instance
-`test_image`.
-You can then interactively try to follow commented out section of Dockefile, by starting container interactively
+If something fails during the build you can determine the command where it failed and comment out the remaining of the Dockerfile.
+Then rebuild and tag for instance `test_image`.
+You can then interactively try to follow commented out section of the Dockerfile, by starting the container interactively
 ```
    docker run -it --rm test_image /bin/bash
 ```